📅 Operations Use Case

 Hierarchical PM Scheduling

 Configure PM schedules at any level of your asset hierarchy — for an individual asset, an asset class across a building, or a system-wide template applied to all assets of a given type.
-Set maintenance intervals by fixed date, recurring period (weekly, monthly, quarterly, annually), operating hours, or usage cycles.
-Each schedule generates work orders automatically without manual intervention.
+Set maintenance intervals by fixed date or recurring period (weekly, monthly, quarterly, annually).
+Operating-hour and usage-cycle triggers are on the product roadmap.
+Today, schedule records track the next due date so upcoming PM work is visible in the schedule view and can be turned into work orders by the assigned trade.

 🔄